harsiratvirk/software-testing-oblig1/README.md

-# Compulsory Assignment 1 in ADTS2310 - Software Testing
+# Assignment 1 in ADTS2310 - Software Testing

 This assignment is a submission in Software Testing.
 ## Task description